Debian/britney2/doc/migrations-simplified.md

 migration item and various QA checks/policies will be applied to the item.

-Once britney deems the item ready, she will attempt to migrate the item (i.e. source with its binaries) to the target suite.
+Once britney deems the item ready, it will attempt to migrate the item (i.e. source with its binaries) to the target suite.